dreyliky/ngx-os/src/docs/contributor/documentation-maintenance.md

 from which the `showcase` project is take the information and builds a UI.

 There are two different JSON documentations exists:
-1. lib-doc (JSON with parsed things from library);
+1. library-documentation (JSON with parsed things from library);
-2. showcase-doc (JSON with parsed things from `showcase/features/documentation/examples`) with examples of library usage;
+2. showcase-documentation (JSON with parsed things from `showcase/features/documentation/examples`) with examples of library usage;

 ## Rules about documentation